Discover Montenegro on a day trip to Kotor from Dubrovnik

 - From Dubrovnik to Montenegro: Kotor & Budva: includes a visit to Kotor, followed by a tour of Budva’s walled Old Town.

-Even if you can enter with only your ID, but you also have a passport, I’d recommend just bringing it with you to avoid any potential hassle.
-Besides, you’ll get an additional stamp on it :D.
+And even if you can enter with just your ID, but you also own a passport, I’d recommend just bringing the latter with you as well to avoid any potential hassle.
+Besides, you’ll get an additional stamp on it! 😀

 Parking in Montenegro